nt-williams/covid-RCT-covar/README.md

 included with this repository as a .tar.gz file.
 The package can be installed with `install.packages("adjrct_0.1.0.9000.tar.gz", type = "source", repos = NULL)`.
+*adjrct* requires a dependency not currently on CRAN, this package can be installed with `remotes::install_github("nt-williams/simul")`.

 ## Running simulations